codatio/codat-docs/docs/payables/get-started.md

 ## Configure Sync for Payables

-Once you decide to build this flow with Sync for Payables, you need to configure Codat accordingly.
+Once you decide to build with Sync for Payables, you need to configure Codat accordingly.
 Let's go through these requirements in detail.

 ### Enable the product